 It’s not about dwelling on our past or what we are lacking.

 So count your blessing and focus on a plan for healing your thyroid and improving your health from this point forward.

 One of the many things that I’m extremely thankful for is having you in my life…

-Because without you, I wouldn’t be able to fulfill my dream of helping people correct the underlying sources of their hypothyroidism and related health problems, instead of relying on the inadequate medical care that most people are limited to today.
+Because without you, I wouldn’t be able to fulfill my dream of helping people correct the underlying causes of their hypothyroidism and related health problems, instead of relying on the inadequate medical care that most people are limited by today.